Professor-Sam-Sepi0l/biomechanical-linguistics-poc/README.md

 * **Natural Sentence ("The Cat Sat"):** 6.83 Energy Units/Step
 * **Awkward Phrase ("Pack Cat"):** 8.60 Energy Units/Step

-## 5. Implications for AI
+## 5. Future Implications
 This suggests that Next-Token Prediction accuracy could be improved by weighting tokens not just by semantic probability, but by **Biomechanical Adjacency**.
-A "Physics of Language" layer could help models distinguish between grammatically possible and biologically probable sequences.
+A "Physics of Language" layer could help models distinguish between grammatically possible and biologically probable sequences, potentially leading to a novel methodology for predicting transition phases.

 ## 6. Usage
 ```python